kamata-bug-factory/swhp-chrome-extension/README.md

 ## License

-MIT License &copy; 2025 Kazuki Kamata
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.